nais/doc/docs/nais-application/application.md

 ### idporten.sidecar
 Sidecar configures a sidecar that intercepts every HTTP request, and performs the OIDC flow if necessary.
 All requests to ingress + `/oauth2` will be processed only by the sidecar, whereas all other requests will be proxied to the application.
  If the client is authenticated with IDPorten, the `Authorization` header will be set to `Bearer <JWT>`.

-!!! warning "Experimental feature"
-    This feature has not undergone much testing, and is subject to API change, instability, or removal.

 Relevant information: